MicrosoftDocs/architecture-center/docs/example-scenario/analytics/ingest-faa-swim-analyze-flight-data-content.md

 *Download a [Visio file](https://arch-center.azureedge.net/faa-swim.vsdx) of this architecture.*

-The left side of the diagram shows SWIM and three of its data producers.
-The right side shows the Azure architecture that connects, ingests and analyzes data coming from these sources.
+The left side of the diagram shows the Federal Aviation Administration (FAA) System Wide Information Management (SWIM) system and three of its data producers.
+The right side shows the Azure architecture that connects, ingests, and analyzes data coming from these sources.

 This solution uses Apache Kafka because of its event-driven architecture.
-Apache Kafka is an open-source platform that allows you to collect, process, store, and integrate data from various sources in real-time.
+Apache Kafka is an open-source platform that lets you collect, process, store, and integrate data from various sources in real-time.
 It's based on the concept of a commit log, which is a record of events that happen in a system.
-You can use Kafka to publish and/or subscribe to streams of events, and also to transform and analyze them using the Streams API or other external tools like Databricks.
+You can use Kafka to publish or subscribe to streams of events, and also to transform and analyze them by using the [Streams API](/azure/hdinsight/kafka/apache-kafka-streams-api) or other external tools like Databricks.

 Another important aspect of this architecture is that SWIM uses Solace, so Kafka uses a Solace source connector to connect and ingest the data.
 Solace provides support for open source and sink connectors that you can build and deploy in your Kafka cluster.